 - 276 milligrams of potassium

 The information above is based on a cup of chopped green onions.
 Additionally, scallion is an excellent source of vitamins A, C, and K.

-Spring Onion Health Benefits
+Green Onion Health Benefits

 There are numerous health benefits of scallions; these include:

 Green Onions are Loaded With Nutrients

 Scallions are high in vitamin C, which is involved in immune health, collagen production, tissue healing, and iron absorption.
 Vitamin C also serves as an excellent antioxidant in your body by protecting your cells from oxidative damage caused by rogue molecules known as free radicals.